qmk/qmk_firmware/docs/features/os_detection.md

 OS_DETECTION_ENABLE = yes
 ```

-It will automatically include the required headers file.
+This will automatically include the required headers file.
 It declares `os_variant_t detected_host_os(void);` which you can call to get detected OS.

-It returns one of the following values:
+This function returns one of the following values:

 ```c
 enum {